senakasjp/slide_indexer/README.md

 # Slides Indexer

-**Version 0.4.2** - Native macOS desktop app for cataloging PowerPoint and PDF slide decks.
+**Version 0.4.3** - Native macOS desktop app for cataloging PowerPoint and PDF slide decks.
 Built with Tauri (Rust) + Svelte + Flowbite.
-Index, search, and preview presentation files with intelligent checksum-based caching and OCR support.
+Index, search, and preview presentation files with intelligent checksum-based caching, OCR support, and automatic document type detection.

 > **⚠️ Tauri Desktop Application**: This is a **native desktop app** (not a web app).
 All debugging and troubleshooting should be done by running the app from Terminal to see console logs.
 There is no browser console - all logs appear in Terminal where you launch the app.